Saturday, December 31, 2016

 Uh-huh.
 And mashed potatoes are a tasty alternative to duck à l’orange.

-These pet-related discussions usually followed a predictable course.
+These pet-related discussions usually followed a predictable pattern.
 I'll give some idea before I get to today's more serious issues.

 “Look,” I’d begin.
 “Let’s do a little thought experiment.”